 American Water Named Water Company of the Year at GWI Global Water Awards

 Voorhees, NJ, April 28, 2009 -- American Water Works Company, Inc. (NYSE:AWK), the largest investor-owned U.S. water and wastewater utility company, announced that it was named Water Company of the Year at Global Water Intelligence's Global Water Awards held on Monday, April 27, 2009 in Zurich, Switzerland.
 American Water was recognized for being a leader in the water industry and its commitment to delivering water solutions.
 The Water Company of the Year award was received by American Water's president and chief executive officer Don Correll following an address by the ceremony's keynote speaker, former United States Vice President and Nobel Peace Prize winner Al Gore.
-Click here to read the full press release.
+Click here to read the full release.